 Mark Wesley Menezes, Under Secretary of Energy, US Department of Energy

 Session Two | The Geopolitics of the Shift to Renewables

 This session will assess the global implications of transitioning from hydrocarbons to renewables in terms of the winners and losers, price and availability of energy sources as well as future resource demand.

 - How will the move away from hydrocarbons impact different industries in developed and developing economies?
 Who stands to gain most from rapidly growing low-carbon energy sectors?

-- How are hydrocarbon producers responding to the emergence of new energy actors and technologies?
-How can international oil companies (IOCs) adapt their business models to ongoing trends?
+- How are hydrocarbon producers responding to the emergence of new energy technologies and how are international oil companies (IOCs) adapting their business models?

-- Have renewables reached a tipping point globally in terms of cost-effectiveness?
+- Are renewables approaching a tipping point globally in terms of cost-effectiveness?
 What viable measures can fossil fuel rich countries employ to offset the lost contribution of hydrocarbons to economic growth?

 - Is there likely to be a shift in focus from concern around security of supply for oil and gas to reliability of supply for electricity?
 What are the implications for global energy governance?

 - As interconnection increases to transfer renewable power across borders, how will the increased trade of electricity reshape geopolitics?
 What does this mean for energy security?

 Nick Butler, Energy Commentator, Financial Times; Visiting Professor and Chair, Kings Policy Institute, Kings College London